ashleychampagne/Web-Scraping-Toolkit/Beautiful-Soup-Workflow.md

 _Last updated May 2020_
 ***
 ### Set up:
-* The first step is to install some dependencies for Beautiful Soup.
+1. The first step is to install some dependencies for Beautiful Soup.
 First make sure that you have Python 3 on your machine.
 Then, open a new terminal and type the commands:
     ~~~
-    pip install requests
+    python3 -m pip install requests
-    pip install bs4
+    python3 -m pip install bs4
-    pip install lxml
+    python3 -m pip install lxml
     ~~~
     If you get a _permission denied_ error preface each command with the word "sudo".
 This will prompt you to enter your password to install dependencies.
-* Now, open a new document in a text editor of your choice.
+2. Now, open a new document in a text editor of your choice.
 You should save the file as a Python document by using the extension ".py".
 I will refer to my document as "scraping.py."
-* Include the folling at the begining of your document:
+3. Include the folling at the begining of your document:
     ~~~
     import requests
     from bs4 import BeautifulSoup